HomeBlogTruck Finance NZ

 Can I finance a used truck?

 Yes. fundr can arrange finance for both new and used trucks.
 Older trucks or those with high hours may attract slightly higher rates or require a deposit, but there is no blanket restriction on age.
+The truck's make, condition, and resale value are what lenders focus on most.

 Can I finance a truck if I have bad credit?